- Home

 Julia’s dream job after graduating is to work as an elementary school teacher in third, fourth, fifth, or sixth grade.
 It has been, and continues to be, a goal of Julia’s to return to Pennsbury School District.
 She’s also considering surrounding districts, such as Neshaminy, Council Rock, Upper Dublin, Hatboro-Horsham, Bristol School District, and more.

 “I found my love for teaching mathematics by being a tutor at GMercyU.
 Ever since my sophomore year, I have thought that when I return to get my master’s degree, it will be in secondary education, focusing on mathematics,” shared Julia.
 “My tutees can attest that I like teaching mathematics, which is ironic because I detested it in elementary school.
-But ever since I became a tutor and helped my friends in their math courses, I knew that I wanted to become a secondary education teacher, which is my next goal after graduation.”
+But ever since I became a tutor and helped my friends with their math courses, I knew that I wanted to become a secondary education teacher, which is my next goal after graduation.”